Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Introduction

-Here, we propose a robotic cognitive architecture for the online discovery and learning of goals where a robotic arm is learning how to interact with simple objects.
-To do so, we introduce a model situating the LC-NE system at the center of different processes, thus determining if the robot should explore and discover potential goals through bottom-up attention, or exploit and learn to achieve these goals.
+Here, we propose a robotic cognitive architecture for the online discovery and learning of goals, where a robotic arm is learning how to interact with simple objects.
+To do so, we identify and model several cognitive mechanisms to determine if the robot should explore and discover potential goals through bottom-up attention, or exploit and learn to achieve these goals.
+We introduce a component inspired by the LC-NE system to dynamically switch between goal discovery and learning.
 During both exploration and exploitation, an inhibition of return mechanism generates a set of actions toward the object location until producing a change in the environment.
-If the inhibition of return is shared by exploration and exploitation, there is however a conceptual difference between them since the discovery of a new goal in the environment rests on exogenous attention, and on a top-down and goal driven approach for the learning of these goals.
-For the exploration stage, we complete the attentional mechanism connected to the LC-NE system with an habituation paradigm \cite{sophian_habituation_1980}, where the discovery of a new goal produces a tonic activation and limits the time of exploration.
+If the inhibition of return is shared by exploration and exploitation, there is, however, a conceptual difference between them since the discovery of a new goal in the environment rests on exogenous attention, and on a top-down and goal-driven approach for the learning of these goals.
+For the exploration stage, we complete the attentional mechanism connected to the LC-NE system with a habituation paradigm \cite{sophian_habituation_1980}, where the discovery of a new goal produces a tonic activation and limits the exploration time.
 To balance this process, the absence of a new goal signals a shift from tonic to phasic activation.
-During the latter, the learning of a goal occurs with the use of simple neural networks implementing a forward and inverse model.
-The output from these neural networks determine an error associated with a goal and its learning progress.
-With the exception of the forward and inverse models, the entire architecture is designed with dynamic neural fields \cite{schoner2016dynamic}.
-Goals are then represented within neural fields by the neural activation of their learning progress and are projected to the LC-NE system, which then chooses to exploit the goal with the highest learning progress.
-By design, the model follows an enactive approach by continuously pushing the robot to interact with its environment and thus shaping its cognition by using several forms of working memory.
-We will demonstrate that when close goals are discovered, the robot autonomously only focuses on the one with the highest error and slowly forgets about the other.
-We evaluate several neural parameters such as persistence, inhibition of error and habituation that modulate and optimize the learning of goals, depending on the objects.
+During the latter, the learning of a goal occurs with the use of simple neural networks that implement a forward and inverse model.
+The output of these neural networks determines an error associated with a goal and its learning progress.
+Except for the forward and inverse models, the entire architecture is designed with dynamic neural fields \cite{schoner2016dynamic}.
+The goals are then represented within the neural fields by the neural activation of their learning progress and are projected to the LC-NE system, which then chooses to exploit the goal with the highest learning progress.
+By design, the model follows an enactive approach by continuously pushing the robot to interact with its environment, thus shaping its cognition using several forms of working memory.
+We will demonstrate that when similar goals are discovered, the robot autonomously only focuses on the one with the highest error and slowly forgets about the other.
+We evaluated several neural parameters such as persistence, prediction error inhibition, and habituation that modulate and optimize the learning of goals, depending on the objects.
 To our knowledge, this is the first attempt to model intrinsic motivation with dynamic neural fields and thus support the robot to express different learning behaviors by tuning intrinsic properties of the dynamic neural fields.